 - Department chairs must submit requests for new writing courses to the Curriculum Committee by the Friday before October break for spring courses and by the Friday before spring break for fall courses.
 The request should include a syllabus and answers to the questions provided in the "Request for approval of a writing course" information provided below.
 Only chairs can submit requests for approval to the Curriculum Committee.

 - The Curriculum Committee will review requests immediately after fall and spring break to ensure that approved courses are designated writing on the course lists available to students at the time of registration.
+Late requests will be accepted on a case by case basis; please contact the Assistant Dean for Academics Programs to make a late request.

 Criteria for Writing Courses